-If you are not in a position to flip an existing paywalled journal, you can always start a new journal.
-You obviously don’t want to just start a journal on a whim.
-Be sure to first determine where there is a clear publishing need in your discipline that you’ll fill either by: introducing an OA publishing alternative in a topic area(s) where there were previously only paywalled options; introducing a new journal on an underrepresented topic; introducing a journal that offers a better publishing experience than existing titles such as a more modern website, faster time to decision etc.; or a combination of the three.
+If you are not in a position to flip an existing title, you can always start a new OA journal instead.
+You obviously don’t want to launch a journal on a whim.
+Be sure to determine if and where there is a need in your discipline for a new journal to fill either by: introducing a title on an underrepresented topic or in an area where there are no OA options or offering a better publishing experience than existing journals.
+For example, you might aim to provide a faster time to decision or produce articles in more modern digital formats.

 - Fields/subfields that your journal covers (note whether articles must fit within a subfield or can be of general interest)

 - The nature of the research you seek: practice-oriented, theoretical, or either